legoandmars/GorillaTagMapProject/README.md

 ### Other Tips
 Map compile time when baking lighting for the first time may be high.
 There's not much of a workaround here, so just wait for it to finish.
 Subsequent exports will be significantly faster.

+If your map is too big or laggy after adding lighting, you can change these values in Window/Rendering/Lighting Settings:
+- Lightmap Resolution (Default 32) - Change to 16 or 8
+- Lightmap Size (Default 512) - Change to 256 or 128

 By default, your map preview in-editor won't have shadows or proper lighting.
 If you want a preview of how it looks, go to `Window/Rendering/Lighting Settings` and click `Generate Lighting` in the bottom right.
 If you want to get rid of the baked preview data, click the little arrow next to `Generate Lighting` and click `Clear Baked Data.`

 If your map is looking too light or you want to play around with how the lighting works, try adjusting the intensity of the included `Directional Light.`